 It wasn’t until the 18th century that wine was produced on a large scale for commercial purposes.
 The French Revolution put an end to the monopolies that the nobility had held on vineyards, and the Napoleonic Wars led to a decline in demand for French wines.
 As a result, vineyards diversified their products and cater to a wider audience.
 Wine tourism emerged as a way for vineyards to promote their products and attract visitors from all over Europe.
 Today, wine tourism is a multi-billion dollar industry, and it shows no signs of slowing down.

 Wine tourism first began in Mondavi, California, in the 1970s.
 The concept quickly caught on in the United States, spreading to major cities such as Washington DC, New York City, and San Francisco.
 As word of mouth spread, the popularity of wine tourism began to grow in other parts of the world.
 New World countries such as Chile, Argentina, and South Africa soon became hotspots for tourists interested in visiting vineyards and sampling wines directly at the source.
 With so many destinations to choose from, there’s something for everyone.
 Whether you’re looking for a relaxing weekend or a non-stop action vacation, there’s a wine region that’s perfect for you.

 Wine Tourism is Gaining Popularity

-In the early 1980s, Europe, China, Japan, and South Korea welcomed their first tourists who came to see local vineyards and sample local wines.
+In the early 1980s, China, Europe, South Korea, and Japan welcomed their first visitors to see local vineyards and sample local wines.
 As a result, institutions took steps to promote wine tourism around the world.
-“The Great Wine Capitals” is a global network of ten regions with a strong potential for attracting tourists.
-This accreditation benefits La Rioja, Bordeaux, Florence, Cape Town, Mendoza, Napa Valley, and many more places.
+“The Great Wine Capitals” is a network of ten regions throughout the world with a strong potential for attracting tourists.
+This accreditation benefits Mendoza, Rioja, Napa Valley, Florence, Bordeaux, Cape Town, and many other places.